Extrinsic Motivation: The Downside of Being a Goal JunkiePosted by Adela Schicker

-Extrinsic motivation is about external incentives, about carrots and sticks.
-If we are under the influence of extrinsic motivation, we do something that we have to do, but we don't want to do it willingly.
+If we are under the influence of extrinsic motivation, we’ll do something that we have to do, but we don't do it willingly.
 An extensive meta-analysis of more than 100 studies shows us that this kind of motivation has many drawbacks and can backfire easily.

-That's why extrinsic motivation only works well with manual activities.
-If I offer you $10 for every hammered nail and I give you one minute to do it, you can force yourself to do it very quickly.
-But you cannot force your thinking and creativity in this way.
-External pressure and a stress hormone cortisol suppresses our higher brain functions.
+Extrinsic motivation can be effective, but only in limited settings - it works well with manual activities.
+If I offer you $10 for every hammered nail and give one minute to hammer them, you can hammer very quickly.
+It’s not the same for thinking and creativity.
+Instead, external pressure and the stress hormone cortisol suppress these brain functions.

 This is very counter-intuitive.
-More pressure can lead to more procrastination.
-If you push someone to do something, you can undermine his productivity in the long term.
+In this case, adding motivation leads to procrastination because it creates more pressure.
+Take note parents and managers: if you push someone to do something like this, you can actually undermine his productivity in the long term.

-So, what works better than the extrinsic motivation?
+What works better than extrinsic motivation?
+Intrinsic motivation

-It is something called the intrinsic motivation.
-The main ingredient of intrinsic motivation is autonomy - to take full responsibility for our own lives.
-Sometimes we say, that there are two of the most important days in our lives.
+The main ingredient of intrinsic motivation is autonomy - being able to take full responsibility for our own lives.
+Sometimes we say, that there are two most important days in our lives.
 The day we were born and the day that we found why.
 That's the moment when we take full charge of our future and our life's destiny.